How to Dehydrate Peas

 Rehydrating Your Dried Peas

-After dehydrating peas, your dried peas can be rehydrated by soaking in water for 30 minutes.
+When you need to use your dehydrated peas, they can be rehydrated by soaking in water for 30 minutes.

 They can be used in any recipe that calls for fresh or frozen peas.